vwal/ScreenDimmer.spoon/README.md

 # macOS screen dimmer spoon

-A Lua "spoon" script for **[Hammerspoon](https://www.hammerspoon.org/)** to dim MacBook Pro's internal screen and any external DCC-compatible monitors to a preset luminosity (10% by default) after a preset period of inactivity (5 minutes by default) has elapsed.
+A Lua "spoon" script for **[Hammerspoon](https://www.hammerspoon.org/)** to dim MacBook Pro's internal screen and any external DDC-compatible monitors to a preset luminosity (10% by default) after a preset period of inactivity (5 minutes by default) has elapsed.

 NOTE: This new version has been rewritten to use **[Lunar Pro](https://lunar.fyi/)** CLI utility, `lunar`.
-As a result, this script now supports all DCC-capable monitors.
+As a result, this script now supports all DDC-capable monitors.
 Some additional features have also been implemented, as outlined below.

 - The gamma mode ("subzero") is supported via Lunar's capability. `dimLevel` values 1-100 correspond to the hardware-based brightness, whereas values -1 through -100 correspond to the gamma shader values.
 - The optional `internalDisplayGainLevel` sets the MacBook Pro's internal display to a different dimness level from the external monitor(s).
 You can define a positive or negative value.
 However, a positive value is usually used because the internal display tends to appear darker than external monitors at the same `dimLevel`.